City-Wide Sensor Network Deployment Guide for Smart Infrastructure Planning

 What is a city-wide sensor network?

-A city-wide sensor network is a system of interconnected sensors distributed across an urban area to collect and transmit data for monitoring and management purposes.
+It is a network of interconnected sensors distributed across a city to collect and transmit data for monitoring and management.

 How do sensor networks improve urban living?

-They provide real-time data that helps optimize traffic, reduce pollution, improve safety, and enhance public services.
+They provide real-time data that helps optimize traffic, reduce pollution, improve safety, and enhance services.

 Are these networks secure?

-Security depends on proper implementation of cybersecurity measures, including encryption, authentication, and regular monitoring.
+Security depends on proper implementation of encryption, authentication, and continuous monitoring.

 Can small cities use sensor networks?